FintanK/scaffoldV2/README.md

 - Angular 2 https://angular.io
 - Typescript http://www.typescriptlang.org/ (Compiles to ES5/ES6 Javascript)
-- Hybrid app development with Ionic 2.
+- Ionic 2 hybrid app development.
 Package your web app easily for Android and IOS.
 - Gulp task runner http://gulpjs.com/
 - Nodemon for file monitoring http://nodemon.io/
 - Docker configurations so you can spin up a container for this project easily (runDocker.sh script to automate the process)